jeromeboivin/ollama-chat/README.md

 15. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.

+16. `/cot`: This command helps the assistant answer the user's question by forcing a Chain of Thought (COT) approach.

 Remember to precede each command with a forward slash `(/)` and follow it with the appropriate parameters if necessary.

 ## Redirecting standard input from the console